NOTICE OF FINDING OF NO SIGNIFICANT IMPACT AND

-On or about Monday, August 29, 2022, the City of Pittsburgh will submit a request to the U.S. Department of Housing and Urban Development (HUD) to release Federal funds under Title 1 of the Housing and Community Development Act of 1974 as amended for the real estate project described below.
+On or about Wednesday January 11, 2023, the City of Pittsburgh will submit a request to the U.S. Department of Housing and Urban Development (HUD) to release Federal funds under Title 1 of the Housing and Community Development Act of 1974 as amended to undertake a project known as Demolition – 1613 Broadway PLI 2022 – 1 for the purpose of demolition and blight removal, described below.

 The City of Pittsburgh has determined that the project will have no significant impact on the human environment.
 Therefore, an Environmental Impact Statement under the National Environmental Policy Act of 1969 (NEPA) is not required.
 Additional project information is contained in the Environmental Review Record (ERR).
 The ERR will be made available to the public for review either electronically or by U.S. mail.
-Please submit your request by U.S. mail to City of Pittsburgh, Office of Management and Budget, 414 Grant St, City County Building Room 501, Pittsburgh, Pa 15219 or by email to Whitney.Finnstrom@pittsburghpa.gov.
+Please submit your request by U.S. mail to City of Pittsburgh, Office of Management and Budget, 414 Grant St, City County Building Room 501, Pittsburgh, PA 15219, by phone (412) 255-2211, or by email to Whitney.Finnstrom@pittsburghpa.gov.